-Vienna is the beautiful capital city of Austria, with opulent buildings dominated by baroque architecture and an incredible history.
+Vienna is the beautiful capital city of Austria, with opulent buildings dominated by Baroque architecture and an incredible history.
 Known for the Hapsberg Dynasty, the 19th century intellectual café culture, composers such as Mozart, Beethoven and Strauss, it was the assassination of Austria’s ruler that started the First World War and sent Europe into decades of conflict.
 In 2018, Vienna was voted as the best city to live in for the ninth year running for providing a first-rate quality of life and its commitment to the cultural wellbeing of its inhabitants.
 This makes it the perfect place to take a family for a cultural city break and so last Spring, Sarah took three generations of her family for a week’s holiday in the city of elegance, music and history.

 1. Historical Background 2.
 St Stephans Cathedral 3.
 Time Travel Museum 4.
 Café Central 5.
 Plague Column 6.
 Prater Park 7.
 Simon Wiesenthal Centre 8.
 Opera House 9.
 Museum of Military History 10.
 Karlskirche 11.
 Vienna at Night 12.
 Schönbrunn Palace 13.
 House of Music 14.
 Museum of Illusions 15.
 Stadt Park 16.
 Things We Missed 17.
-Getting Around 18.
-Vienna Pass
+Getting Around

 1. Historical Background